yichuan960/Image/README.md

 | lambda_reg | regularization parameter for the mask loss |

 ## Data Preprocessing
 Before training the model you need to generate the object segmentation masks using SegmentAnything.
 You can use ```python3 segment.py --input <input path (use correct scale images!)> --output <path to dataset> --model-type vit_b --checkpoint <path>.ckpt``` to generate the object segmentation mask.
-Note that you need to install SegmentAnything.
+Note that you need to install SegmentAnything and use the latest vit_b checkpoint.
 See [here](https://github.com/facebookresearch/segment-anything) for a tutorial.